How Medication Doses Are Adjusted

 GLP-1 and GLP-3 medications come in multiple dose strengths, and the optimal dose for you depends on several factors: your starting weight, your metabolism, your tolerance for side effects, your medical history, and your goals.
 A dose that’s perfect for one person might be too much for another, and might be insufficient for a third.

 Starting at a lower dose and gradually increasing it—a process called titration—achieves two important things.
-First, it allows your body to adapt gradually, minimizing nausea and other initial side effects.
-Second, it helps us find your “sweet spot”—the dose that gives you maximum appetite suppression and weight loss results with manageable side effects.
+First, it allows the body to adapt gradually, minimizing nausea and other initial side effects.
+Second, it helps a provider find the “sweet spot”—the dose that gives the most appetite suppression and weight loss results with manageable side effects.

-This personalized approach is one of the key reasons why medically supervised programs are more effective than attempting self-directed dosing.
+This personalized approach is one of the key reasons why provider-directed dosing is generally safer and more effective than attempting self-directed dosing.

 The Initial Dose and First Titration Phase

-Your journey always begins with the lowest available dose.
+Titration generally begins with the lowest available dose.
 For GLP-1 medications like semaglutide, this might be 0.25 mg.
-For GLP-3 (retatrutide), it might be 0.5 mg.
-This isn’t about being cautious to the point of being ineffective—it’s about starting where your body can adapt comfortably.
+For GLP-3 (retatrutide, investigational), it might be 0.5 mg.
+This isn’t about being cautious to the point of being ineffective—it’s about starting where the body can adapt comfortably.

-At your first follow-up appointment, usually about one week in, your provider reviews these observations.
-If you’re tolerating the medication well and seeing good appetite suppression without problematic side effects, they may increase your dose for the next week.
+At a first follow-up, usually about one week in, an independent licensed provider reviews these observations.
+If the medication is well tolerated with good appetite suppression and no problematic side effects, the provider may increase the dose for the next week.

 The Titration Schedule

 This gradual increase serves several purposes.
-It allows your body to adapt to each new level before going higher.
-It gives us time to assess your results at each dose.
-Most importantly, it helps us identify the optimal dose where you’re getting excellent results without experiencing dose-limiting side effects.
+It allows the body to adapt to each new level before going higher.
+It gives the provider time to assess results at each dose.
+Most importantly, it helps identify the optimal dose where someone gets strong results without dose-limiting side effects.

-The goal isn’t necessarily to reach the highest available dose—it’s to find YOUR optimal dose.
-Some patients get excellent results at a moderate dose like 1.7 mg and don’t need higher doses.
+The goal isn’t necessarily to reach the highest available dose—it’s to find each person’s optimal dose.
+Some people get excellent results at a moderate dose like 1.7 mg and don’t need higher doses.
 Others do best at the maximum dose.
-Some patients even do well stepping down slightly from the highest dose if they were experiencing side effects.
+Some even do well stepping down slightly from the highest dose if they were experiencing side effects.

 - Weight loss results: Are you seeing consistent, meaningful progress?